-The Bourier property is composed of one block totaling 304 claims covering an area of 15,616 hectares for some 30 kilometres in length.
+The Bourier property is composed of one block totaling 304 claims, The Bourier property is composed of one block totaling 304 claims, 203 of which are optioned to Lomiko (see transaction details below), covering an area of 15,616 hectares for some 30 kilometres in length.
 It is located just along the east side of the new Rupert hydroelectric complex.